top of page

 Creating a Sensory-Friendly Mealtime Environment

-One of the first steps in addressing picky eating habits is to create a sensory-friendly mealtime environment.
+One of the first steps in addressing picky eating habits for kids is to create a sensory-friendly mealtime environment.
 Start by minimizing distractions, such as television or electronic devices, and creating a calm and quiet atmosphere.
-You may also want to consider using a specific plate like this parent and kid favorite or utensils that your child is comfortable with, or incorporating sensory toys or fidgets to help your child stay calm and focused during mealtime.
+You may also want to consider using a specific plate like this parent and kid favorite or utensils that your child is comfortable with, and incorporating sensory toys or fidgets to help your child stay calm and focused during mealtime.

 Introducing New Foods to Your Child